hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - `FAIL_GENDER` - If the AMBER and COBALT gender are inconsistent we use the COBALT gender but fail the sample.

 ### 10. Somatic Enrichment

-If a somatic VCF is supplied to PURPLE a purity enriched copy of it will be produced in the output directory.
-In addition to purity, PURPLE also includes the following enrichments.
+If a somatic VCF is supplied to PURPLE each variant is enriched with the following fields:

+- PURPLE_CN: Purity adjusted copy number surrounding variant location
+- PURPLE_MAP: Purity adjusted minor allele copy number surrounding variant location
+- PURPLE_AF: Purity adjusted allelic frequency of variant
+- PURPLE_PLOIDY: Purity adjusted ploidy of variant
+- SUBCL: Subclonal likelihood between 0 and 1
+- KT: Forward/reverse kataegis id
+- BIALLELIC: Flag to indicate variant is biallelic

+More detailed descriptions of the kataegis, clonality and biallelic status are found below.

 #### Kataegis